browncoder98/Java-Projects/README.md

-# Java-Projects
+# Java Problems
-A list of all the Java Projects I made while I was self teaching myself the language using IntelliJ IDE
+A list of all the Java Practice exercises I wokred on while I was self teaching myself the language using IntelliJ IDE